FK Njegoš Lovćenac

 Fudbalski klub Njegoš (Фудбалски клуб Његош) is a Serbian football club based in the village of Lovćenac, in the Bačka region, Vojvodina.
-They currently compete in the fourth tier Vojvodina League North.
+They currently compete in the fifth tier PFL Subotica league.
 The club was founded by Montenegrin settlers in 1946, and named in honor of Prince-Bishop Petar II Petrović-Njegoš.

 History

 The football club was originally founded as Fudbalski klub Sloga (English: Football Club Unity), by Montenegrin settlers to the village of Lovćenac (previously named Sekić) following World War II.
 The club playing its first game against a squad representing the neighbouring village of Feketić on May Day, 1946 and was officially registered on October 4, 1946.
 The club changed its name to Fudbalski klub Lovćen (English: Football Club Lovćen) in 1949 and finally to Fudbalski klub Njegoš (English: Football Club Njegoš) following an administrative takeover by local agricultural cooperative "Njegoš" in 1957.

 The team competed in the Bačka Topola and Subotica district leagues until achieving promotion to the Vojvodina League for season 1974/75 after a two-leg win over Mladost Apatin.
 Promotion was short lived though as Njegoš were relegated in their debut season.
-The club would enter the Vojvodina League on two other occasions for season 1990-91 and 2006-07, only to be relegated on both occasions.
+The club would enter the Vojvodina League on two other occasions for season 1990-91 and 2006–07, only to be relegated on both occasions.

-In October 2016 Njegoš hosted Red Star Belgrade in a friendly match to mark the 70th anniversary of the club's founding with the game ending in a 4-0 win for the guests.
-Njegoš were promoted to the fourth tier Vojvodina League North after topping the PFL Subotica table in season 2019-20.
+In October 2016 Njegoš hosted Red Star Belgrade in a friendly match to mark the 70th anniversary of the club's founding with the game ending in a 4–0 win for the guests.
+Njegoš were promoted to the fourth tier Vojvodina League North after topping the PFL Subotica table in season 2019–20.